 Arrangements may be made for homebound seniors, as well as other seniors, who need personal counseling assistance.
-Please call (702)

-486-3478 in Las Vegas; and statewide call toll free 1-800-307-4444.
+Please call (702) 486-3478 in Las Vegas; or toll free in Southern Nevada at 1-800-307-4444 or 1-844-826-2085 in Northern Nevada.
 The services offered by the Program are free of charge and confidential.
 Senior citizens are assured there will be no selling or soliciting for insurance.